DevarakondaV/TimeSync/README.md

+# This repo only contains the files that implement the different screens in the application.
 # TimeSync

 TimeSync is an android application that I am currently working on.
 The primary goal of the application is allow an